ravi-292/flutter-bloc-connectivity/README.md

 ## Getting Started

-You can turn your internet connection on/off to track changes in your application.
+You can turn your internet connection on/off to track changes in the application.

 A few resources to get you started if this is your first Flutter/Bloc project: